near/NEPs/specs/Proposals/0040-split-states.md

 }
 ```

-## Garbage collection
+## Garbage Collection
-#TODO
-???
-I think garbage collection should mostly work automatically?
-Need to verify that new ChunkExtra stored for these new shards will be garbage collected correctly.
-Otherwise I think it should be fine.
+The old states need to be garbage collected after the resharding finishes.
+The garbage collection algorithm today won't automatically handle that. (#TODO: why?)

+Althought we need to handle garbage collection eventually, it is not a pressing issue.
+Thus, we leave the discussion from this NEP for now and will add a detailed plan later.

 # Drawbacks
 [drawbacks]: #drawbacks